 P.S If you are looking for a BPA-free, zero-plastic, zero chlorine-bleach bamboo toilet paper alternative, check out Bazoo!
 And remember that recycling materials is a great alternative (Bazoo love using recycled wrappers and cardboard boxes) and a big step in the right direction, it’s just that bamboo is the stronger sustainable option!

-Be sure to check out these great reviews comparing bamboo and recycled toilet paper brands here and here!
-Bazoo are ecstatic to get the top spot on both – so what are you waiting for?
+Be sure to check out these great reviews declaring Bazoo the #1 toilet paper here and here!
+We are ecstatic to get the top spot on both – so what are you waiting for?
 Try our bamboo toilet paper today!